Checkmk

 5.3.
 Old HTTP check will be removed

 Since 2.3.0 Checkmk already contains a new active check for HTTP connections and certificates.
 The Check HTTP web service can be found under Setup > Services > HTTP, TCP, Email, … in the Networking box.
 The new check is significantly better performing, more robust and easier to configure than the previous Check HTTP service.
-In addition, it is now possible to monitor several things at once with a single rule, for example HTTP response code, response time and certificate validity.
+In addition, it is now possible to simultaneously monitor multiple things using a single rule, for example HTTP response codes, response times and certificate validity.

 In Checkmk 2.4.0 some rarely-used options within the old check have been added to the new check to make migration easier.
 Furthermore, we provide a migration script that maps existing calls and resulting services 1:1.
 With Checkmk 2.5.0, you can no longer configure new rules for the old check.
 It will be completely removed later.